 Paying bills or making financial decisions.

-Your next of kin will only become responsible for carrying out your affairs if you die without a valid Will, or if you are hospitalised without a Power of Attorney or Advance Care Directive in place.
-In this situation, your next of kin will act as your personal representative.
-There is no hard or fast rule about who this person will be - it may be your spouse, your civil partner, children or your siblings.
+Your next of kin will only become responsible for carrying out your affairs if you die without a valid will, or if you are hospitalised without a Power of Attorney or Advance Care Directive in place.

 Disclaimer: The information contained in this article is not intended to be a substitute for legal advice but to act as a basic educational guide.
 If you have concerns or queries you should consult a legal professional about your specific circumstances.